-Namche Bazaar is a tiny town at 3,440m / 11,286 ft being the final town of Everest Region Trek.
-Namche Bazaar is located at Khumbu Pasang Lhamu in Solukhumbu District of Province 1, Nepal and the Himalayan Region of Nepal as Nepal is divided into three regions: Himalayan, Hilly, and Terai.
-Though it is termed as a town, it is a small village with less than 100 dwellings.
-It has the facilities and services of a bank, pub, bakery, various stores, trekking gear shops, snooker pool at such high altitude in the Everest Region so it is termed as a town.
+Namche Bazaar is a tiny town at 3,440m / 11,286 ft is the final town of the Everest Region Trek.
+Namche Bazaar is located at Khumbu Pasang Lhamu in Solukhumbu District of Province 1, Nepal, and the Himalayan Region of Nepal as Nepal is divided into three regions: Himalayan, Hilly, and Terai.
+Though it is termed a town, it is a small village with less than 100 dwellings.
+It has the facilities and services of a bank, pub, bakery, various stores, trekking gear shops, and snooker pool at such a high altitude in the Everest Region so it is termed as a town.
 One can reach Namche from Lukla on a day but it is dangerous for visitors due to the high altitude however, locals usually do it.

-Namche Bazaar is the staging point for expeditions to Everest along with other Himalayan peaks of the Everest Region as well as for trekking in Everest Region.
-It is unbelievable to see the set up of Namche Bazaar.
-Namche village is located on crescent-shaped hilly slopes that offer stunning views of community and mountains across the valley.
+Namche Bazaar is the staging point for expeditions to Everest along with other Himalayan peaks of the Everest Region as well as for trekking in the Everest Region.
+It is unbelievable to see the setup of Namche Bazaar.
+Namche village is located on crescent-shaped hilly slopes that offer stunning views of the community and mountains across the valley.